mcboyd-bu/Website/assembly_guide.md

 ### 5.2 Arduino Side Holes
 Screw tightness: *moderate*

 Screw **4-40 7/16 screws** into the two side holes in the Arduino.
 These screws should tap into the **bottom plate**, and their head should touch the top of the Arduino plastic base.
-Notice that these screws are pointing the opposite direction as the screws in part 5.2.
+Notice that these screws are pointing the opposite direction as the screws in step 5.1.

 <table width="100%"><tbody>
   <tr>